ashraful-talukder/PDF-Reader/README.md

   <li> The <b>"Speaker.ipynb"</b> file will allow you to understand how you can make your computer to say something to you.</li>
   <li><b>"Read a Page.ipynb"</b> file illustrates how you can open a pdf file and read a page from that.</li>
 </ul>

+<h3 align = "center">Final Code</h3>
+<p align = "justify">The <b>Final Code</b> folder consists of two files where one is the code file and another is a pdf file.
+This code opens that pdf file first and loads that file as a pdf into the program.
+Then inside the loop, it just fetches a page from that pdf one by one, extracts, and read that.
+Initially, I have selected the whole book to read inside that loop.
+You can modify this code at your ease like the pdf book name, page number at loop those you are want to listen to, and so on.
+But remember that pdf file should be in the same directory where the code belongs.
+Otherwise, you have to mention the pdf file's path where it remains. </p>